chemeng444/chemeng444.github.io/Clusters.md

 **Perform all your calculations from the scratch partition.**

+<a name='first-time-cees'></a>

 **CEES only**:

 If you access the CEES cluster from off-campus or wireless connection at Stanford Residences, you need to connect to Stanford’s VPN service before login to the cluster.
-The information regarding to Stanford’s VPN can be found [here](https://uit.stanford.edu/service/vpn).
+The information regarding to Stanford’s VPN can be found [here](http://uit.stanford.edu/service/vpn).

 Create a folder in `/data/cees/`, from where you will create additional folders for performing your calculations.
-Type the following to create a directory and a symbolic link from the home directory (replacing `sunetid` with your SUNetID):
+Type the following to create a directory and a symbolic link from the home directory:

 ```bash
 mkdir /data/cees/$USER